10 things on the Bundesliga

-Talking of fast, no player in league history has been clocked at a greater speed than former Mainz defender Jeremiah St. Juste.
-The centre-back was recorded at 22.76 mph, even quicker than notable speedsters Moussa Diaby and Alphonso Davies.
+Talking of fast, no player in league history has been clocked at a greater speed than Borussia Dortmund's Karim Adeyemi.
+The forward was recorded at 22.77 mph (36.65 km/h), even quicker than notable speedsters Moussa Diaby and Alphonso Davies.

 No player has had a shorter time on the pitch before a red card than Frankfurt's Marcel Titsch-Rivero, who clearly had holiday plans when he received his marching orders just 43 seconds after coming on as a sub on the final day of 2010/11.
 The earliest red in a game had previously gone to Youssef Mohamad after only 93 seconds into Cologne's opening game of that season at home to Kaiserslautern.

 The earliest dismissal for two yellow cards was Mame Biram Diouf for Hannover after 12 minutes on Matchday 10 of 2013/14.
 In terms of time spent on the pitch, Sejad Salihovic received the second of his yellows three minutes and 51 seconds after coming on for Hoffenheim on Matchday 2 of 2012/13.

 The shortest time between two cautions leading to a red was three seconds for Kevin de Bruyne in Wolfsburg's 1-1 draw with Augsburg in 2013/14.

 Twenty-three players have been shown a red on their debut.
 The quickest of those was Jose Rodriguez for Mainz just five minutes after coming on in a win away at Augsburg.